zaclummys/apex-by-example/soql/README.md

 It will retrieve all leads where the `LeadSource` is either `Web`, `Phone` or `Email`.
 It is similar to use `LeadSource = 'Web' OR LeadSource = 'Phone' OR LeadSource = 'Email'`, but it is more concise and easier to read.

-You can also use the `IN` operator with a `Set<String>` or `List<String>` to pass the values dynamically.
+You can also use the `IN` operator with a binding.
 For example, to retrieve leads with specific lead sources, you can use the following syntax:

 ```apex
 public class LeadSelector {